top of page

 Virtual Network hosted by Walking Spirit

-The May 25th, 2023 session of the Disabilities & Conditions of Aging Network, hosted by Walking Spirit and facilitated by our Founder & CEO, Jeremy Warriner.
-The network strives to connect organizations and individuals working in the Disability Community throughout central Indiana and beyond.
-Our goal is to create a regular opportunity for individuals and organizations that work within the community of People with Disabilities and Conditions of Aging to connect, coordinate, and celebrate together in an effort to better support the communities we serve.
-For an invitation to future network meetings or time on an upcoming agenda, please contact Jeremy Warriner at jeremy@walkingspirit.org
+The Disabilities & Conditions of Aging Network, hosted by Walking Spirit and facilitated by founder & CEO, Jeremy Warriner, meets monthly.
+The network strives to connect organizations and individuals working in the Disability and Aging communities throughout central Indiana and beyond.
+Our goal is to create a regular opportunity for individuals and organizations who work within these communities to connect, coordinate, and celebrate together in an effort to better support the people we serve.
+For an invitation to future network meetings or time on an upcoming agenda, feel free to contact Jeremy Warriner at jeremy@walkingspirit.org.

 In the Press